MicroClub-USTHB/Zitcode19/README.md

 # Dev branch
-This branch is dedicated to continuous development (all sorts of work to be pushed here)
+This branch is dedicated to continuous development (all sorts of work to be pushed here) Dev branch is usually the branch aheadn, so pull it to get latest updates.

 # Back-end
 Some documentation for front-end devs